adicl/lan_bypass/README.md

 # lan_bypass
 A place to gather documentation about network cards with bypass (fail-to-wire) features and tools for them

-## What is LAN/network/server bypass
+## What is LAN/network/server bypass fail-to-wire
 https://www.aewin.com/application/techblog-bypass/

 https://vasexperts.com/resources/glossary/bypass/